What is Elimination Communication?

 Carrying on….naked or modified diaper-free time is, indeed, *essential* during the observation periods at the beginning of your EC practice, and from there on out, diaper-free time can be good for your baby.
 Many do it 30 minutes a day, before the bath.

 But as with everything in EC, you’ll want to strike a balance and beware of overdoing naked diaper-free time.
 Be sure you know what you are teaching/conditioning your child to do.
 Teaching a babe to pee on the floor is just as bad as teaching her to pee in a diaper, in our opinion.
 Go Diaper Free can help you avoid both of these situations!

 Check out my book, Go Diaper Free…the easiest way to get started with Elimination Communication the right way.

 - part time (whether working outside the home or not!)

 No matter how you do it, the key is to be consistent, committed, and have the right attitude.
 There are ways to do EC with your baby that don’t confuse her and that help you maintain your usual family lifestyle.
 Anyone can do it.

 A Note on Expectations

-Although EC is about communication, not completion, you can generally expect a certain level of day/night dryness and potty reliability (ie: done with diapers) by 6-20 months, depending on when you start, how often you practice EC, whether you follow the instructions in the book and seek follow-up guidance in the private support group, and whether you follow the philosophy outlined in the book.
+Although EC is about communication, not completion, you can generally expect a certain level of day/night dryness and potty reliability (ie: done with diapers) by 6-20 months, depending on when you start and how often you practice.